Capgemini/notepad2/_posts/2014-06-19-documentation.md

 ---

-## Questions?

-Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@hmfaysal](http://twitter.com/hmfaysal) or [file a GitHub Issue](https://github.com/hmfaysal/hmfaysal-omega-theme/issues/new).
+## Bugs or feature requests?

+If you need help, please [file a GitHub Issue](https://github.com/capgemini/notepad2/issues/new).

 ---

-## Requests?

-If you have some specific requests for this theme, or if you need help custom coding some elements, message me on Twitter [@hmfaysal](http://twitter.com/hmfaysal) or email me at [hmfaysal@alum.mit.edu](mailto:hmfaysal@alum.mit.edu)

 ---

 ## License

 This theme is free and open source software, distributed under the [The MIT License]({{ site.baseurl }}/license/).
-So feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.
+So feel free to use this Jekyll theme on your site without linking back, or using a disclaimer.

-If you'd like to give me credit somewhere on your blog or tweet a shout out to [@hmfaysal](https://twitter.com/hmfaysal), that would be pretty sweet.

 [^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `head.html`.
-Don't include a trailing `/` in your base url ie: http://hmfaysal.github.io.
+Don't include a trailing `/` in your base url ie: http://capgemini.github.io/notepad2.
 When developing locally I suggest using `http://localhost:4000` or whatever server you're using to properly load the theme's stylesheet, scripts, and image assets.
 If you leave this variable blank all links will resolve correctly except those pointing home.